MisterDerpie/container-memory-gc/README.md

 Reciting the question from the top

-> Are Go binaries or JVMs aware of the memory restrictions by their container runtime?
+> Are Go binaries or JVMs aware of the memory restrictions when running inside a container?

 the answers in short are: